C H U R C H R E F O R M S E R I E S

 As a result, the words that were previously used to describe the adherents of Pharisaism and their religion were sanitized.
 This in turn caused compromised writers of all stripes to follow suit, as they searched for any excuse to exploit the word “Jew” in reference to proselytes of Pharisaism.

 For example, pre-18th century playwrights employed the word IEWE (Iewe is old English and means Jehudite/Judahite or Judean) in their work, but unlike the word Jew it was pronounced Yee-hoo-wee, stretching its best to imitate the original Hebrew phonetic of Ye-hu-wdiy.
 Its usage was never meant to describe a JEW in the sense of the religious person we know today, but that didn’t matter to those who had revisionism in mind.

 As a case in point, in The Merchant of Venice, Shakespeare’s Shylock the Iewe was a fictional creative construct that borrowed its obvious tautology from the biblical Judahite money changers whom Jesus whipped and chased out of the Temple.
 Its creation was not intended to mimic Rabbinists of Shakespeare’s time.
 Nonetheless, it’s been widely and erroneously interpreted to mean a “JEW” in the modern sense.

-In “Was Shylock Jewish?“, Professor Emma Smith explained it thus:
+In “Was Shylock Jewish?“, Professor Emma Smith clarified it thus:

 “That ‘Jew’ (Iewe) might be an adjective rather than a noun – an attribute of a person which does not always or only denote religion or race – is common in its deployment in early modern English… In the early modern period, the signifier ‘Jew’ (Iewe) had become at least partially detached from the racial or religious signified with which it is now firmly associated… R.H.
 Tawney – along with Shakespeare’s own biography – demonstrated long ago that Elizabethan money lending was ‘not a profession but a bye-employment’.
 Thus the early modern association between Jews and money lending was almost always a knowing fiction…”